Singular Value Fine-tuning: Few-shot Segmentation requires Few-parameters Fine-tuning: Detailed Ablation Study

 \textbf{Different finetune strategy:} In Figure~\ref{fig:app_over}, we visualize the mIoU curve of different fine-tuning strategies.
 It can be seen that both layer-based and convolution-based fine-tuning methods bring over-fitting problems.
 This result shows that traditional fine-tuning methods are not suitable for few-shot segmentation tasks.
 Directly fine-tuning the parameters of backbone in few-shot learning affects the robustness of FSS models.
 Therefore, we propose a novel fine-tuning strategy, namely SVF.
 It decompose pre-trained parameters into three successive matrices via the Singular Value Decomposition (SVD).
 Then, It only fine-tunes the singular value matrices during the training phase.
 The experimental results show that SVF can effectively avoid over-fitting while bringing positive results to FSS model.

 \textbf{Sigular value subspace:} In Figure~\ref{fig:layer3_3}, we visualize the changes of initial Top-30 largest singular values of all $3 \times3$ convolutional in layer 3 after SVF.
 The experimental results show that the change of last 3x3 convolution is the most obvious, and the change of singular value gradually moderates as the network becomes shallower.
 To verify the above point, we visualize the singular value change map of all 3x3 convolutions of layer 2 in Figure~\ref{fig:layer2_3}.
 The variation of singular values in layer2 is more gradual.
 Furthermore we visualize the singular value changes from the $1 \times1$ convolution of layer 3 and layer 2 in Figure~\ref{fig:layer3_1} and Figure~\ref{fig:layer2_1}. where the $1 \times1$ convolution is the last $1 \times1$ convolution of each block in ResNet.
 This result is the same trend as $3 \times3$ convolution.
 It shown that the information concerned by deep convolutions in pre-train backbone is not conducive to few-shot segmentation tasks.
 SVF improves the expressiveness of FSS model by focusing on adjusting distribution of singular value subspace in the deep convolution.
 Meanwhile, It proves that semantic cues in deep convolutions have the greatest impact on few-shot segmentation.
+In addition, Figure~\ref{fig:all_change} shows the variation of all singular values.
+It can be easy seen that the change of singular values afterward tends to 0.
+Therefore, the change of top-30 singular values can describe the change of all singular values.

 In Table~\ref{tab:app_BN}, Table~\ref{tab:app_layer_finetune}, Table~\ref{tab:app_conv_finetune}, Table~\ref{tab:app_svf_finetune} and Tbale~\ref{tab:app_svf_layer}, we give more detail ablation study results.
 It contains the results for each flod in different ablation study.